chetchopra/LurkrFrontEnd/README.md

 # Lurkr

 ## About
 This is the front end for an reddit browsing app.
-Have you ever wanted to view multiple subreddits at the same time in a grid like view?
+Have you ever wanted to view multiple subreddits at the same time in a grid like view.
 And have the ability to expand posts from any subreddit without having to switch tabs?
 This project does just that.

 <img src="https://media.giphy.com/media/W5Cyzp04jWojGq6iYj/giphy.gif"/>